tinasharma/super_framework/README.md

   How to use it:

-  1. Require fs(filesystem) and save it in the var fs.

-  2. Create a function sendfile, that takes in two parameters, filename and res eg : `function sendFile(filename, res) {}`
-  This file will be called from the writeDirectory.js

-  3. In the function you write/send the following to the response(res) object-

-  header data -
-  eg. `res.writeHead(200, {'Content-Type': 'text/html'});`

-  contents of the file, after reading it - eg. `res.write(fs.readFileSync(filename));`

-  and finally ending the response - eg. `res.end();`

-  4. Finally export the file by adding the function to module.exports - eg. `module.exports = exports = function sendFile() {}`
+  `router.sendFile(filepath, res);`

+  NOTE: filepath MUST include root directory (see example below);

 # writeDirectory(router, filepath, method)

   Reads all files in a directory and assigns a response to them.

-  The writeDirectory function takes three arguments: the router to which it will be writing, the filepath of the directory to read, and the REST method to call on it. writeDirectory will register all files as properties of the appropriate method, and assign the appropriate response function.
+  The writeDirectory function takes two arguments: the filepath of the directory to read, and the REST method to call on it. writeDirectory will register all files as properties of the appropriate method, and assign the appropriate response function.
 At this time writeDirectory only assigns responses to GET requests.
+NOTE: Filepath MUST include root directory (see example below)

   Example:

-  `writeDirectory(router, '/public', 'GET');    // returns all files in directory on request`
+  `Router.writeDirectory('/directory', 'GET');    // returns all files in directory on request`

 # Request Counter